 Tummy tuck surgery, or abdominoplasty, removes troublesome fatty tissue and excess skin via excision and liposuction techniques.
 Hormonal changes, weight fluctuations, and pregnancy can alter the appearance of the abdomen, resulting in displeasing skin laxity.
 These factors can also cause the body to accumulate fat deposits in and around the midsection.
 Excess skin and stubborn fat that resist even the most dedicated diet and exercise regimens can be frustrating.
 Tummy tuck surgery restores the midsection and produces optimal results by sculpting and tightening the abdominal area.
 Dr. Matt Goldschmidt performs tummy tuck surgery in the Cleveland, Ohio, area, delivering dramatic and personalized body contouring results to his patients.

-The best candidates for tummy tuck surgery must be in good overall health and have realistic expectations of the procedure.
-Patients are advised to quit using tobacco products for six weeks before and after their scheduled surgery to minimize the risk of complications.
+The best candidates for tummy tuck surgery are in good overall health and have realistic expectations of the procedure.
+Patients are advised to quit using tobacco products six weeks before and after their scheduled surgery to minimize the risk of complications.
 Tummy tuck surgery may benefit patients who can relate to any of the following conditions:

 - Abdominal skin laxity